 Providing multiple scratching posts or pads with a variety of textures in various locations around the home is encouraged.
 Regularly trimming claws helps prevent damage and injury.
 Temporary nail caps can also make scratching less harmful and destructive.
 Scratching behavior provides visual and scent markers in the cat’s territory, so application of pheromone products in the home may alleviate the cat’s need to “mark” his or her territory.
 Finally, environmental enrichment is key to preventing undesirable behavior and reducing stress, anxiety or boredom, which can lead to scratching.

-The AAFP feels very strongly that pain control during and after the declawing procedure is paramount, as do we at the Dougherty Veterinary Clinic.
+We feel very strongly that pain control during and after the declawing procedure is paramount.
 We sedate the patient with a combination of sedative and opioid pain medication, and then aseptically prep the paws.
 A local nerve “ring block” with a Novocain-like drug is done to temporarily numb the nerves to the toes.
 Additional anesthesia is provided either via injection or inhalation.
 We give postoperative opioids, both short and long acting, and dispense a feline approved non-steroidal anti-inflammatory.
 Our technicians and veterinarians also counsel owners what to watch for post-operatively, with respect to signs of pain or infection.
 The cat owner will also have after hours contact numbers for the veterinarian performing the declaw procedure.

-The Dougherty Veterinary Clinic is proud to participate in the Cat Friendly Practice program.
-We recognize that, in some cases, opening your home to a kitten or cat in need means declawing.
+We at the Dougherty Veterinary Clinic recognize that, in some cases, opening your home to a kitten or cat in need means declawing.
 We strive to maintain the highest standards of surgical technique and pain control for our feline patients.